GVP-AI-Club/Problems-to-solve/.github/PULL_REQUEST_TEMPLATE.md

-:warning: This is a Pull Request Template :warning:
+# ⚠ This is a Pull Request Template ⚠

 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->